A Discussion of Injectables

 What are Injectables?

 Fat is in some ways the best filler because it is permanent where it takes.
 The problem is that even with the most current techniques, how much fat grafting will survive is unpredictable.
-For this reason, if I already have a patient under anesthesia for some other reason, fat grafting will be only a minimal charge and well worth the effort.
+For this reason, if I already have a patient under anesthesia for some other reason, fat grafting will be well worth the effort.
 As a “stand-alone” procedure, it is not worth the cost, in my opinion, because of this element of unpredictability.
 It should also be used cautiously in the lips.
 In patients who tend to put on weight, the lip will expand with weight gain and cause a strange-looking deformity.

-In my opinion, it is very important to receive your injection from an experienced injector who is very familiar with facial anatomy so that inadvertent injection into the blood vessels and nerves of your face is extremely unlikely and your safety is more guaranteed.
+In my opinion, it is very important to receive your injection from an experienced injector who is very familiar with facial anatomy so that inadvertent injection into the blood vessels and nerves of your face is extremely unlikely, and your safety is more guaranteed.

 It will be a pleasure to discuss fillers with you.
-If you have any questions, please call my office (804) 320-8545.
+If you have any questions, please call my office at (804) 320-8545.

 Additional Information